jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- Robert wiener, Cybernetics__

+> The history of industrial automation is characterized by periods of rapid change in popular methods.
+Either as a cause or, perhaps, an effect, such periods of change in automation techniques seem closely tied to world economics
+>
+>__---- John Craig__

+it is fascinating to see how an indicator of economic prosperity has shifted from production to consumption

 ## Meaning

 > Lo que necesito es una compensación; de lo contrario, desaparece.
 Y no una compensación en cualquier parte, en el infinito, sino aquí abajo, una compensación que yo pueda ver.
 Yo he creído, y quiero ser testigo del resultado, y si entonces ya he muerto, que me resuciten.